69 Weeks, 483 years until the Messiah Comes

 At the temple (holy place) he will set up abomination that causes desolation – here the word is actually “holy” קֹדֶשׁ (qodesh).
 This is the verse quoted by Christ in Matthew 24:15: “Therefore when you see the ‘abomination of desolation’ spoken of by Daniel the prophet, ‘standing in the holy place.'”
 This is the work of the Antichrist, who “cast his sanctuary to the ground” as described in Daniel 8:11, when he exalted himself as high as “the Captain of the Armies” – as high as Christ.

-until the end that is decreed is poured out on him – that is the end described in Daniel 7:26, and prefigured in Daniel 5:26, “God has numbered your kingdom and finished it.”
+until the end that is decreed is poured out on him – that is the end of Satan’s work through the Beast described in Daniel 7:26, “they shall take away his dominion.”
+This end of the Beast was prefigured in the King of Babylon in Daniel 5:26, “God has numbered your kingdom and finished it.”